-As Doctor Who nears its 50th anniversary, it is very much a part of British popular culture, and the Doctor has become a British icon.
-Nevertheless, thanks to BBC America and BBC Worldwide’s marketing strategy, as well as the Doctor’s and his companions’ recent in-person visits to the U.S., the venerable series is becoming more susceptible to an “American influence,” including the possibility of becoming “Americanized.”
-Doctor Who and recent spinoffs Torchwood and The Sarah Jane Adventures offer American audiences very different insights into the Whoniverse and have met with varying degrees of success.
+Doctor Who, nearing its 50th anniversary, has become a part of British popular culture, and the Doctor a British icon.
+Nevertheless, thanks to BBC America and BBC Worldwide’s marketing strategy, as well as to the Doctor’s and his companions’ recent in-person visits to the U.S., the venerable series is becoming more susceptible to an “American influence,” including the possibility of becoming “Americanized.”
+Doctor Who and recent spinoffs Torchwood (2006) and The Sarah Jane Adventures (2007) offer American audiences very different insights into the Whoniverse and have met with varying degrees of success.